probonopd/TSC/INSTALL.md

 * The libPCRE regular expression library.
 * The libxml++ library.
 * The Freetype library.
+* CEGUI >= 0.8.5
+  * Lower versions of CEGUI do not work due to CEGUI bug #1063, which was resolved first with CEGUI 0.8.5.
 * Boost >= 1.50.0 (to be exact: boost_system, boost_filesystem, boost_thread)
-* Simple and fast cross-platform multimedia library `libsfml-dev`
+* SFML >= 2.3.0
-* For generating the docs:
+* Optionally for generating the docs:
   * `kramdown` RubyGem.
   * The `coderay` RubyGem.
   * The `dot` program.